Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 In the above diagram, new word or sequence value x<sub>t</sub> is added to the output of previous LSTM cell h<sub>t-1</sub>.
 This combined input is passed via tanh layer to the input gate which consists of sigmoid function.
 These input gates can discard any input vector that is not required.
 LSTM cells have an internal state variable s<sub>t</sub>.
-This variable s<sub>t-1</sub> is added to the input data to create an effective layer of recurrence.
+The variable s<sub>t-1</sub> is added to the input data to create an effective layer of recurrence.
 This addition operation helps to reduce the risk of vanishing gradients.
 However, this recurrence loop is controlled by a forget gate which works similarly to the input gate, but instead helps the network to learn which state variables should be remembered or forgotten.

 ## Sequential Block
 A neural network block is described as a single layer, a component which consists of multiple layers, or the entire model itself.
-Thus, a sequential block is a block which allows to build model that holds linear stack of layers in the order in which they should be executed.
+Thus, a sequential block is a block which allows to build models that holds linear stack of layers in the order in which they should be executed.
 Sequential allows to build predictive models layer by layer either by passing a list of layers to sequential constructor or by using the add() method. `add()`  method allows to append blocks of layers in a sequence.
 However, sequential does not allow to create models which share layers and have multiple inputs and outputs.